International Jazz Day: Paris, New Orleans, New York

 The inaugural International Jazz Day celebration took place in three parts.
-On April 27, Hancock hosted a daylong education program and evening concert at UNESCO Headquarters in Paris.
+On April 27, Hancock hosted a daylong education program and evening concert at UNESCO Headquarters in Paris, France.
 Educational activities included public panel discussions and lectures throughout the World Heritage Centre.
 The evening concert featured over two-dozen musicians and included remarks by Hancock, UNESCO Director-General Irina Bokova, United States Permanent Representative to UNESCO David Killion, and TSF Jazz Program Director Sebastien Vidal.

 The second part took place at sunrise on the following Monday, April 30, in Congo Square in New Orleans.
 Hosted by actor Harry Shearer with remarks by New Orleans Mayor Mitch Landrieu and UNESCO Director-General Irina Bokova, the event consisted of performances by Herbie Hancock, trumpeter Kermit Ruffins, the Treme Brass Band, vocalist Stephanie Jordan, pianist Ellis Marsalis, drummer Jeff "Tain" Watts, and trumpeter Terence Blanchard.

 Notable among the performances was a rendition of Herbie Hancock's composition "Watermelon Man", which Hancock led with students from the Thelonious Monk Institute's Performing Arts High School program.
 Event producers organized simultaneous performances by student groups in Paris, Rio de Janeiro, and Cape Town which were streamed live and broadcast by CNN and CBS This Morning.

 The sunrise event occurred on the opening weekend of the New Orleans Jazz & Heritage Festival, which led some observers—including Mayor Landrieu and host Harry Shearer—to remark that numerous attendees had simply not gone to bed the night before.

 The concluding event—a "sunset" concert to contrast with the New Orleans festivities earlier in the day—took place at the United Nations General Assembly Hall in New York City and included performances by Hancock, Tony Bennett, Dee Dee Bridgewater, Candido, and Stevie Wonder.
 Hosts included Robert De Niro, Michael Douglas, Morgan Freeman and Quincy Jones.
 Pianist George Duke served as musical director.
 The program was noted for including musicians from every continent except Antarctica.